3.1 Words and Their Meaning

 Dinesh Ramoo

 It may seem a superficial question to ask “what is a word?”
 However, this question has stymied some of the greatest minds on history.
 Ferdinand de Saussure once said that a word is like a coin.
-It has two sides in that it has (the sounds that make up a word) and (the concept associated with it).
+It has two sides in that it has form (the sounds that make up a word) and meaning (the concept associated with it).
 In this sense, we could say that a word links form with meaning.

 • John is making a hamburger.